During the development stage, a few users reported problems with normal configuration. Some of these problems are listed below:

 of the user whom they are attempting to become.
 For instance a user on the system,

-joe, has a default label of biba/low
+joe, has a default label of biba/low.
+The root user, who has a

-, cannot view joe's home directory.
+label of biba/high, cannot view joe's home directory.
 This will happen regardless if root has used the su command to

 become joe, or not.
 In this scenario, the Biba integrity